crux/crux.github.io/about.md

 permalink: /about/
 published: true
 ---
 This is me, playing around with technologies ever since it started.
 From assembling an Apple II and learning to code it in the 80ties to becoming a multimedia artist and VR pioneer in the 90ties.
 I worked the internets but failed to become a billionaire in the noughties.
-Today I enjoy living, at least partially, the original star trek utopian vision and looking forware to more parts of it to fulfil.
-Flatscreens and mobiles are not the most important ones but a post capitalist society could be it.
+Today I enjoy living, at least partially, the original star trek utopian vision and looking forward to even more parts of it to fulfill.
+Flat screens and mobiles are not the most important ones but a post capitalist society might be interesting.

 ### More Information